mindspore-ai/docs/docs/lite/docs/source_en/quick_start/quick_start.md

         }
         ```

-    - Build context, session, and computational graph for inference:
+    - Build context, model, and computational graph for inference:

-        Build context and set session parameters.
-Create a session from context and model data.
+        Build context and set model parameters.
+Create a model from context and model data.

         ```cpp
         // To create a Mindspore network inference environment.